Test ID: CBBRP Coxiella burnetii (Q fever), Molecular Detection, PCR, Blood

 A positive result indicates the presence of Coxiella burnetii DNA.

-A negative result indicates the absence of detectable C burnetii DNA, but does not negate the presence of the organism and may occur due to inhibition of PCR, sequence variability underlying primers or probes, or the presence of C burnetii DNA in quantities less than the limit of detection of the assay.
+A negative result indicates the absence of detectable C burnetii DNA but does not negate the presence of the organism and may occur due to inhibition of PCR, sequence variability underlying primers or probes, or the presence of C burnetii DNA in quantities less than the limit of detection of the assay.

 Report Available

-2 to 7 daysDay(s) Performed
+Same day/1 to 4 daysDay(s) Performed

 Clinical Reference

 1. Frangoulidis D, Meyer H, Kahlhofer C, Splettstoesser WD: 'Real-time' PCR-based detection of Coxiella burnetii using conventional techniques.
-FEMS Immunol Med Microbiol 2012;64:134-136
+FEMS Immunol Med Microbiol 2012 Feb;64(1):134-136.

-8. Anderson A, Bijlmer H, Fournier PE, et al: Diagnosis and management of Q fever-United States, 2013: recommendations from CDC and the Q Fever Working Group.
-MMWR Recomm Rep 2013;62(RR-03):1-30
+4. Anderson A, Bijlmer H, Fournier PE, et al: Diagnosis and management of Q fever-United States, 2013: recommendations from CDC and the Q Fever Working Group.
+MMWR Recomm Rep 2013;62(RR-03):1-30.

 Method Name